Je–Wel

-Je–Wel (initial name) and Jewel Records (without the dash, later name), was an independent American record label founded in Odessa, Texas, in 1955 by Weldon Rogers (1927–2004), himself a singer, and Chester Calvin Oliver (1907–2000).
+Je–Wel, latterly renamed Jewel Records, was an independent American record label founded in Odessa, Texas, in 1955 by Weldon Rogers (1927–2004), himself a singer, and Chester Calvin Oliver (1907–2000).
 Je–Wel is known for having engaged, recorded, and produced fledgling artists from West Texas at the dawn of rock and roll in the 1950s.

-Disc
+JE-WEL 101

 Je–Wel's most notable production was a recording of The Teen Kings (with Roy Orbison) performing "Ooby Dooby".
 The session was recorded March 4, 1956, at Norman Petty's studio in Clovis, New Mexico.
 "Ooby Dooby" was on the B side and "Tryin' to Get to You" was on the A Side.
 The record – manufactured in Phoenix, Arizona – was issued as JE-WEL 101 around March 16, 1956.
-According to the authorised biography of Roy Orbison, this was Orbison's first ever record release.
+According to the authorised biography of Roy Orbison, this was Orbison's first record release.

-Je–Wel 101 is considered one of the world's rarest and most collectible rarities.
+Je–Wel 101 is considered one of the world's rarest and most collectible records.
 It exists in both 78 and 45 rpm versions with at least three label variations: the first pressing misspells Roy's surname "Oribson" and many copies credit "Trying to Get You" instead of "Trying to Get to You.'

 Naming and founding

 Je–Wel was formed to promote and record The Teen Kings.
 The name "Je–Wel" was derived from the first letters of the middle name of Bobbie Jean Oliver (1939–2008) (daughter of co-founder Chester Oliver) and Weldon.

 Bobbie Jean Oliver was a singer and accordion player with Western Melodiers, a band that backed up other local artists, including Weldon and Willie Rogers.
 Jean Oliver also frequently performed with the Teen Kings, although she was never a member.
 In 1993, Chester's wife, Acia, told John Ingman, a journalist with Now Dig This, that it was Jean who had persuaded her parents to finance The Teen Kings' recordings, and that Rogers made little contribution.
-Weldon Rogers and Jean Oliver had been briefly married but quickly annulled it at the insistence of Jean's parents.
+Weldon Rogers and Jean Oliver had been briefly husband and wife before annulling their marriage at the insistence of Jean's parents.
 Jean, later, had dated James Morrow, a member of The Teen Kings, who, when not appearing at the Archway Club in Monahans, Texas, usually performed at the Saturday Night Jamboree in Jal, New Mexico.
 That is where James Morrow met and dated Jean Oliver.
 Jean's father, Chester, had worked for Phillips Petroleum, and the family lived in Seminole, Texas.